SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-remote-sensing/data-viz-landsat.md

 Toggle the near-infrared layer on and off to compare the false color composite to the true color composite.
 Areas with dense, green vegetation should appear bright red, while non-productive or non-vegetated areas should appear somewhere between a brown to a white-ish blue color.
 The false color composite makes it much easier to quickly identify highly productive, vegetated areas.

 **Band math**.
 The true color and color infrared visualizations did not require any calculations.
 Instead, the bands could be arranged in a particular order to make the image appear differently.
-[RESOURCE NAME, LINK] provides a reference for other common band combinations for remote sensing data visualization.
+This [website](https://gisgeography.com/landsat-8-bands-combinations/) provides a reference for other common band combinations for Landsat 8 data visualization.
 More complex analysis requires more than a rearrangement of bands – oftentimes, bands must be combined using an equation whose output is stored in a new band and corresponds to some sort of analysis metric.

 One of the most common indices for visualizing vegetation in an image is the Normalized Difference Vegetation Index (NDVI).
 NDVI is calculated using the following equation: